Isomorphisms of quantizations via quantization of resolutions: Introduction

 A common feature of our main results is that one of the families of quantizations we consider always comes from quiver varieties, while the other is obtained by a different (W-algebra or symplectic reflection algebra) construction.
 In Section \ref{SECTION_Walg} we establish results involving W-algebras.
 In Subsection \ref{SUBSECTION_Walg_def} we recall the definitions of W-algebras due to the author, \cite{Wquant} and Premet, \cite{Premet1}.
 Then in Subsection \ref{W_parab} we introduce certain ramifications of W-algebras, the {\it parabolic} W-algebras, and relate them to quantizations of appropriate parabolic Slodowy varieties.
-Next, in Subsection \ref{SUBSECTION_W_main}, we state two main results relating parabolic W-algebras to quantum Hamiltonian reductions of quiver varieties: Theorem \ref{Thm:Klein_W} (Kleinian case) and Theorem \ref{Thm:type_A}.
+Next, in Subsection \ref{SUBSECTION_W_main}, we state two main results relating parabolic W-algebras to quantum Hamiltonian reductions of quiver varieties: Theorem \ref{Thm:Klein_W} (Kleinian case) and Theorem \ref{Thm:type_A} (type $A$ case).

 The strategy of the proofs of these theorem is the same.
 First, we have two constructions of commutative formal deformations of the resolutions, both obtained via Hamiltonian reduction.
 We use the Duistermaat-Heckman theorem and the results on the relation between appropriate line bundles to establish an isomorphism between the two commutative deformations.
-Then the algebras, for which we need to establish an isomorphism, are roughly speaking the algebras of global sections of quantizations of the two commutative deformations that again are obtained by two different quantum Hamiltonian reductions.
-An isomorphism in interest follows from the claim that the corresponding quantizations are isomorphic.
+Then the algebras, for which we need to establish an isomorphism, are, roughly speaking, the algebras of global sections of quantizations of the two commutative deformations.
+The commutative deformations are again obtained by two different quantum Hamiltonian reductions.
+Isomorphisms of interest follow from the claim that the corresponding quantizations are isomorphic.
 Thanks to results of Subsection \ref{SUBSECTION_non_comm_period}, it is enough to show that both quantizations are {\it canonical} in the sense of Bezrukavnikov and Kaledin or, equivalently, even.
 So we need to understand when a quantization obtained by a quantum Hamiltonian reduction is even.
 This is done in Subsection \ref{SUBSECTION_even_red}.
 There we obtain a general result answering this question, Theorem \ref{Thm:even_quant}, which seems to be of independent interest.
 After this completing the proofs of Theorems \ref{Thm:Klein_W}, \ref{Thm:type_A} is pretty easy, see Subsection \ref{SUBSECTION_W_proofs}.